 Win Streak May Continue For Taiwan Stock Market

-(RTTNews) - The Taiwan stock market has climbed higher in three straight sessions, jumping more than 440 points or 2.8 percent along the way.
-The Taiwan Stock Exchange now rests just above the 15,860-point plateau and it's tipped to open in the green again on Friday.
+(RTTNews) - The Taiwan stock market has climbed higher in four straight sessions, jumping more than 490 points or 3.1 percent along the way.
+The Taiwan Stock Exchange now rests just above the 15,910-point plateau and it's tipped to open in the green again on Monday.

-The global forecast for the Asian markets is mixed to higher on optimism over the outlook for interest rates.
-The European markets were mixed and the U.S. bourses were up and the Asian markets figure to split the difference.
+The global forecast for the Asian markets is cautiously optimistic on easing concerns over the health of financial sectors.
+The European markets were down and the U.S. bourses were up and the Asian markets figure to follow the latter lead.

-The TSE finished modestly higher on Thursday following gains from the financial shares, technology stocks and cement companies.
+The TSE finished modestly higher on Friday following gains from the plastics and cement companies, while the financials were soft and the technology shares were mixed.

-Among the actives, Cathay Financial increased 0.48 percent, while Mega Financial improved 1.38 percent, CTBC Financial climbed 0.94 percent, Fubon Financial collected 0.53 percent, First Financial gained 0.76 percent, E Sun Financial rallied 0.82 percent, Taiwan Semiconductor Manufacturing Company advanced 0.94 percent, United Microelectronics Corporation fell 0.37 percent, Largan Precision perked 0.22 percent, Catcher Technology rose 0.26 percent, MediaTek strengthened 1.54 percent, Delta Electronics dipped 0.17 percent, Novatek Microelectronics added 0.58 percent, Nan Ya Plastics jumped 0.92 percent, Asia Cement was up 0.23 percent, Taiwan Cement gathered 0.40 percent and Hon Hai Precision was unchanged.
+Among the actives, Cathay Financial shed 0.60 percent. while Mega Financial eased 0.15 percent, CTBC Financial sank 0.70 percent, Fubon Financial slipped 0.35 percent, First Financial was down 0.19 percent, E Sun Financial collected 0.20 percent, Taiwan Semiconductor Manufacturing Company rose 0.19 percent, United Microelectronics Corporation and MediaTek both fell 0.38 percent, Hon Hai Precision jumped 1.93 percent, Largan Precision dipped 0.22 percent, Delta Electronics rallied 2.04 percent, Novatek Microelectronics advanced 0.81 percent, Nan Ya Plastics was up 0.26 percent, Taiwan Cement added 0.67 percent and Catcher Technology, Asia Cement and Formosa Plastics were unchanged.

-The lead from Wall Street ends up positive as the major averages opened firmly higher Thursday, faded into negative territory as the day progressed before a late rally pushed them into the green.
+The lead from Wall Street ends up positive as the major averages shook off early weakness, improving as the day progressed to finish solidly in the green.

-In economic news, the Labor Department noted a slight decrease by first-time claims for U.S. unemployment benefits last week.
-Also, the Commerce Department said new home sales in the U.S. increased from a significantly downwardly revised level in February.

-Oil prices drifted lower Thursday on concerns the interest rate hikes by several central banks could slow down economic growth and impact the outlook for energy demand.
-West Texas Intermediate crude oil futures for May ended lower by $0.94 or 1.3 percent at $69.96 a barrel.
+Crude oil prices fell on Friday, extending losses from the previous session amid concerns that rising interest rates might hurt growth and result in a drop in energy demand.
+West Texas Intermediate Crude oil futures for May ended lower by $0.70 or 1 percent at $69.26 a barrel.

-Closer to home, Taiwan will see February figures for unemployment later today; in January, the jobless rate was 3.6 percent.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!